 School Improvement Board

-How are School Improvement Members chosen?
+How are School Improvement Board Members chosen?

 Parent School Improvement Members are elected by the parents of the children currently at the school and staff School Improvement Members are elected by the school staff.
 Community School Improvement Members are appointed by the SIB board.
-It is the intention that School Improvement Member initially serve for a period of four years which can be extended by re-election or re-appointment.
+It is the intention that each School Improvement Member initially serve for a period of four years which can be extended by re-election or re-appointment.

-What do School Improvement Members do?
+What do School Improvement Board Members do?

-School Improvement Members are there to make sure the school is being run well and that the learning experience the school offers remains a positive one with continuously improving standards.
-School Improvement Members are at the centre of all the major decisions that need to be taken about the school and its future.
+School Improvement Board Members are there to make sure the school is being run well and that the learning experience the school offers remains a positive one with continuously improving standards.
+School Improvement Board Members are at the centre of all the major decisions that need to be taken about the school and its future.

 What does it take to be a School Improvement Board Member?

 School Improvement Board Members do not need any special qualifications.
 They just need enthusiasm, commitment, and an interest in contributing to the school.
 School Improvement Board Members attend a full governing body meeting 5 times a year, but may also sit on smaller committees to look at specific areas of school life.
 Additionally School Improvement Board Members need to be committed and available to engage with school by monitoring and evaluating areas of the school improvement plan and other aspects of school life.